mchernosky/dartt/README.md

 - Allow dependencies on more than one task.
 - Dates can be specified as strings instead of objects.
 - Individual day highlighting.
+- Shift text to left at end of chart.
+- Built in PNG conversion.

 ### Errors to handle